 Flood Prone, Storm Tide

 Flood prone, storm tide and drainage constrained land mapping has identified the potential for storm tide inundation to have significant inland penetration during a severe storm event which has the potential to isolate communities on Russell Island.
 Communities located at the southern end of Russell Island such as those at Sandy Beach and Rocky Point are particularly vulnerable.
 For the Sandy Beach area on the south eastern tip of Russell Island, indications are that the primary access road – Glendale Road, could experience flooding to the west of Jingella Avenue effectively isolating the entire area.
 For the Rocky Point area on the south western tip of Russell Island, access via Stradbroke Drive or Glendale Road could be affected.
 Stradbroke Drive could experience flooding to the west of South End Road, and Glendale Road could experience flooding to the west of Centre Road.
 Minjerriba Road also has potential for flooding near Maroondah Street which would effectively cut the primary land evacuation route from the southern end of the island to the barge and ferry service in the north of the island.
-Therefore a need exists to have alternate barge and ferry landing sites at the southern end of Russell Island, preferably in the Sandy Beach and Rocky Point areas.

 The majority of Russell Island has low to no risk of landslide.
 Areas of high to very high risk are limited mainly to the eastern coastline of the island; particular in the southern end from Seaward Drive south to The Boulevard at Sandy Beach.
 This area is dotted with residential development in the region of Wahine Drive, Naples Drive, Crescent Drive and The Boulevard.